MissPixxie/Linux-ldap-login/README.md

-# Linux-ldap-login
+# Linux server with secure login

+School project where we were given an case to solve.

+### The case
-"Case - A small online clothing store wants a way to store customer data and access it from home.
+*"A small online clothing store wants a way to store customer data and access it from home.
-All employees must be able to access the office's files from home in a secure manner."
+All employees must be able to access the office's files from home in a secure manner."*

-System: Linux
+- System: Linux
-Webbserver: Apache
+- Webbserver: Apache
-databasehandler: MySQL
+- databasehandler: MySQL
-Security: Openvpn, Openssl, iptables, ssh
+- Security: Openvpn, Openssl, iptables, ssh
-Other: ldap, Samba
+- Other: ldap, Samba